blacklightpy/vaultofknowledge/History/Timeline of History.md

 > - The name Syria derives from Assyria, which originated in modern day Iraq
 > - The Syria region refers to Greater Syria or Syria-Palestine, which is just the Levant in the Narrow definition (Syria, Jordan, Lebanon, Palestine, Hatay Province (Turkey), Cyprus, and UK Territories in Cyprus Islands)
 > - During Hellenistic period, the term Coele-Syria applied to the entire Levant
-> - Under Roman rule, it referred to the province of Syria, which was divided into Syria Ph
+> - Under Roman rule, it referred to the province of Syria, which was divided into Syria Phoenecia and Coele Syria, and to the province of Syria Palaestina.
+> - After the Muslim conquest of the Levant, it was renamed to Sham
+> - In the 19th century, the name Syria was revived in it's modern Arabic form to denote the whole of Bilad al-Sham, as Suriyah or Suriyya.
+> - After WWI, Britain and France split up the regions

 # Prehistory
 [Stone Age] - Palaeolithic and Neolithic